 - Garnish: pineapple wedge

-Add all the ingredients to a shaker with ice, and shake until well-chilled.
+Add the Jägermeister, coconut rum and pineapple juice into a shaker with ice, and shake until well-chilled.

 Strain into a tall glass over fresh ice.